coolkingcole/5223_final_project/README.md

 Installation instructions are under the "Using geoprocessing packages" heading in this material from OSU GEOG 5223.
 [link to docs](/misc_assets/script-tools.html)

+The gpkx file finalv*.gpkx in this repo is the package for our tools ArcStat

 ### Usage
 So far Arcstat will do different analysis depending on how many columns are selected.
 If one column is selected, descriptive statistics will be printed.
 If 2 fields are given correlation stats will be printed if more are given...